TejaChalumuri/TejaChalumuri/README.md

 ### 📌 About Me

-I'm a results-driven **Data Analyst** with 3+ years of experience turning raw data into powerful insights and business outcomes.
-From optimizing SQL queries across massive datasets to automating ETL pipelines and building dashboards that tell stories—I'm all about solving real-world problems with code, creativity, and curiosity.

-A  Masters graduate from **Data Science** at **Pace University**, I specialize in Python, SQL, cloud services (AWS, Azure), and modern data tools that streamline decision-making.
+Hi!
+I'm Tejalakshmi — a data enthusiast with hands-on experience in data analytics, machine learning, cloud platforms, and visualization.
+I'm currently pursuing my Master's in Data Science from Pace University (GPA 3.74), where I specialize in predictive modeling, statistical analysis, and scalable data solutions.

+My projects range from predicting stock trends with Apache Spark to analyzing NYC fire incident data for public safety optimization.
+I love transforming raw data into actionable insights and building visual dashboards that support data-driven decisions.

 ---